zarek3333/adapt-contrib-imgMagnify/README.md

+OUT OF DATE - TO BE WORKED ON

 #adapt-narrativestrip

 An narrative component that displays images, split into sections, with corresponding text and left and right navigation controls to progress through the narrative.
 Looks like a childs flip book for heads+bodies+feet.